How to analyze a profit and loss (P&L) statement

-A profit and loss statement is the foundation of understanding the financial health of your company.
-One look at this document will tell you if a business is making money or losing money, and how the business’s financial outlook has changed over time.
+A profit and loss statement is a key tool for understanding your company's financial health.
+One look at this document will tell you and how its financial outlook has changed over time.

 Learn how to leverage this financial statement for your business — from understanding the information contained within it to how (and how often) you should analyze it.